wintersys-projects/adt-build-machine-scripts/templatedconfigurations/specification.md

 ### DB_INSTALL_MODE

-0 - do not install a VPS database machine at all if you pick this mode then for the current deployment cycle the database machine will be absent from the build chain.
+0 - Do not install a VPS database machine at all if you pick this mode then for the current deployment cycle the database machine type VPS will be absent from the build chain.

-1 - include the database machine type in the build chain and install the application database from scratch for either a VPS hosted database or a DBaaS database depending on how DATABASE_INSTALLATION_TYPE is configured.
+1 - Include the database machine type in the build chain and install the application database from scratch for either a VPS hosted database or a DBaaS database depending on how DATABASE_INSTALLATION_TYPE is configured.
 Whether it is a VPS hosted database or a DBaaS managed database that is used application backups and application installation management will be performed in all cases when this mode is set.

-2 - include a database machine type in the build chain but don't install any application because the application is already installed on a DBaaS machine.
+2 - Include a database machine type in the build chain but don't install any application because the application is already installed on a DBaaS machine.
 Using this mode means that this database machine will manage application backups from your DBaaS so that in a multi-region deployment you will have more than just the primary region making application backups for you.
+You will also want this mode if you have deployed a DBaaS database during a previous build cycle of your application and you have taken your VPS machines offline but your application database is still online within your DBaaS.
+Enabling  this mode means that you can deploy a fresh set of VPS servers whilst reusing the existing application state from the DBaaS.

 -----

 ### APPLICATION_NAME

 This is just a text string descriptor for your application it could be "My Test Blog", "My Social Network", "Nuocial Online Community" and so on

 -----

 ### SSL_GENERATION_METHOD